August 20, 2019 120

 He that is not proactive and does not plan for his retirement will be forcibly retired by old age or ill-health.
 This unplanned retirement can lead to poverty, depression, dissatisfaction, and untimely death.
 It is evident that most self-employed workers do not plan for retirement, and many have limited knowledge about retirement savings.

 (a) Retirement Grant: Qualifying conditions include that the claimant must have attained the age of 60 and above and retired from employment having 12 monthly paid contributions.
 Entitlement payable is a lump sum payment of the final monthly contribution multiplied by the number of months of paid contributions.

-Entitlement is minimum of 300% a maximum of 65% of final average insurable earning depending on number of contributions paid.
+Entitlement is a minimum of 300% a maximum of 65% of the final average insurable earning depending on several contributions paid.
 Amount Payable in either case not to be less than of national minimum wage.
-Transitional basic pension is payable to a member who has a period of insurable employment amounting to at least 75% per centum of the months between his age at the start of the scheme and the retirement age subject to a minimum of 36 months.
+The transitional basic pension is payable to a member who has a period of insurable employment amounting to at least 75% per centum of the months between his age at the start of the scheme and the retirement age subject to a minimum of 36 months.

 Reduced Pension Option: Voluntary retirement is possible from the age of 55 with a reduced pension computed as a percentage of full pensions.
 To qualify for a reduced pension option, a member must be 55 and above but below 60 years of age.
 He must have a minimum contribution of 120 months in aggregate, and the pension is computed accordingly:

 (c) Invalidity Grant: Qualifying conditions are that the employee is permanently incapable of working, and there must have been at least 12 monthly contributions paid.
 Invalidity may arise because of some specific diseases, bodily or mental disablement in any occupation.